top of page

 Linda Elder, September, 2007

 Think for yourself about what these definitions mean and whether one or the other is missing anything core to the concept of critical thinking.
 Can you synthesize these to form a concise yet complete personal working definition of critical thinking?
-Note, too, that doing so would be a nice start to getting a feel for what critical thinking might entail.
-Critiquing various definitions and seeking to develop a better one is more akin to critical thinking than passively reading, accepting, and remembering a definition.
+Note that doing so would be a nice start to getting a feel for the hard work involved in critical thinking.
+Critiquing various definitions and seeking to develop a better one is is more aligned with critical thinking than passively reading, accepting, and remembering a definition.

 Let's try another example.
-Imagine you hold the view that it’s important to get vaccinated against Covid-19.
+Imagine you hold the view that it’s important to get your flu vaccine each year.
 As you've probably gleaned from the above paragraphs, this belief by itself is not critical thinking—it's simply a belief or opinion.
-Further, it's possible (and for most people, perhaps, quite likely) that no critical thinking at all has been done in the process of arriving at the belief.
+Further, it's possible (and for most people, perhaps, quite likely) that no critical thinking at all had been done in the process of arriving at the belief.
 That is, one might hold this belief—or an opposing belief, for that matter—without ever having reflected at least somewhat competently on whether it's a reasonable position to hold.

 Critical thinking across contexts

-Critical thinking is not only about reflecting on your own and/or other people's beliefs, attitudes, decisions, and actions; it's possible to think critically across a vast array of contexts, from personal decisions to the ethics of your employer to ideas about the nature of the universe.
-We can think critically about music and film, political processes, social events, and arguments set forth by philosophers and scientists.
+Critical thinking is not only about reflecting on your own and other people's beliefs, attitudes, decisions, and actions; it's possible to think critically across a vast array of contexts, from personal decisions to the ethics of your employer to ideas about the nature of the universe.
+We can think critically about music and film, political processes, social events, and arguments set forth by friends, philosophers, and scientists.

-You might be thinking critically when you're comparing the merits of two political candidates, when you're pondering whether something a celebrity wore to the Academy Awards constitutes cultural appropriation (and the extent to which it matters), or when you're reflecting on whether a essay will earn you a solid grade in an English or anthropology course.
+You might be thinking critically when you're comparing the merits of two political candidates, when you're pondering whether something a celebrity wore to the Academy Awards constitutes cultural appropriation (and the extent to which it is a moral concern that matters to you), or when you're reflecting on whether an essay will earn you a solid grade in an English or anthropology course.

-Critical thinking can be big—your focus might be as vast and difficult as the nature of consciousness—or relatively small—perhaps, for example, you're using it to figure out the best way to word that intro sentence in a paper or blog post.
+Critical thinking can be big—one's thinking, for example, might be devoted to something as vast and difficult as the nature of consciousness—but it can also be or it can be relatively small.
+Perhaps, for example, you're using your critical thinking to figure out the best way to word that introductory sentence in a paper or blog post.

 The big question is whether you have some capacity—the skills, knowledge, and disposition, for example—to effectively critique the film or your own views of the film.
-Mental tools that are domain-general (i.e., overall critical thinking skills) and domain-specific (e.g., understanding of the particular subject) are key to critical thinking on a given topic.
+Mental tools that are domain-general (i.e., overall critical thinking skills that can help us think about a vast array of subjects) and domain-specific (e.g., understanding of the particular subject) are key to critical thinking on a given topic.

 In short, critical thinking deals with effective critique across domains and levels of analysis.
 It's about taking into account the available information—whether that information comes from your own mind or the external world—and evaluating that information with the highest quality mental tools at your disposal.

 In any domain, critical thinking can be bigger and more complicated than you might initially think.
 For instance, thinking critically about the available information often demands significant self-critique—not just critique of the information or the source of information.
-For example, is your prior knowledge about the topic sufficient for effective evaluation of claims presented in what you've read, watched, or heard?
+For example, you may critically reflect on whether your prior knowledge about the topic is sufficient for effective evaluation of claims presented in what you've read, watched, or heard.
 In what ways might you be biased toward or away from agreement with an author's perspective?
 The important foundation of effectively thinking about your own thinking (i.e., metacognition) can be explored further in the Metacognition section of the MAPS Handbook for Critical Thinking.

-So, critical thinking is widely applicable.
+So, critical thinking is widely applicable across all life domains.
 Unfortunately, we're not naturally equipped with a capacity for critical thinking.
 Nor is it generally the case that our previous education has provided us with a sufficient set of tools to think critically.
-In fact, we're likely to have picked up some very bad modes of thought from educators, family, and peers along the way (e.g., moral relativism; black and white thinking; sociocentrism).
-We need to work hard to develop our thinking tools in order to have the capacity for critical thinking.
+In fact, while we've certainly learned some valuable stuff throughout our lives, we're also liable to pick up along the way some very poor modes of thought from educators, family, and peers (e.g., moral relativism; black and white thinking; sociocentrism).
+We need to work hard to develop our thinking tools in order to have a capacity for what we're calling critical thinking.

 To summarize so far: